T-LES/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script in 5-listfilesdigitonly allows us to list all files even ones which are hidden with user and group IDs displayed numerically

+Script in 6-firstdirectory create a directory named my_first_directory in tmp